Art (ART)

 ART 285 Motif Research & Development (3 Credits)

 This course focuses on developing creative problem solving techniques that utilize research to establish a critical foundation from which to create visual solutions.
-All projects encourage in-depth research from a multiple of sources stemming from literature, film and music, art, sculpture and architecture of various artistic and cultural periods.
-Pre-requisites: ART 105 Drawing and Composition I and ART 110 Two Dimensional Design.
+All projects encourage in-depth research from a multiple of sources including studio art techniques, art theory, and cultural perspectives.

 ART 286 Plotting Global Climate Change: Information Graphics for Sciences (3 Credits)